 As the children move up through the School they build on this foundation, with class music once a week introducing the teaching of pitch, notation and rhythm through a structured programme.
 Music teaching offers the opportunity for children to develop their understanding and enjoyment of music further and children have opportunities to play percussion instruments, and learn a variety of songs from memory, performing individually and as part of a group.
 Children design and make instruments, compose simple rhythms, discriminate between sounds, e.g. pitch, tempo and note duration.

-In Year Two pupils all learn to play the recorder, enabling them to have an excellent foundation for note-reading, rhythm and encouragement to take up an instrument of their choice later in the school.
+In Year Two pupils all learn to play the recorder, enabling them to have an excellent foundation for note-reading, rhythm.
+This also encourages them to take up an instrument of their choice later in the school.
 Extracurricular tuition in violin, piano or flute is available.

 There are many opportunities to perform at the Pre-Prep.
 All children are involved in the school plays from our smallest Kittens to Year Two pupils who have the main parts in the plays.
 Children are also able to perform at informal lunchtime concerts, led by the Carducci Quartet, at the end of term concerts and celebrations and occasionally alongside the Preparatory and Senior School.
 This develops their confidence and enjoyment from an early age, and parents are often amazed at their poise and enthusiasm when on the stage.
 Parents are warmly welcome to come and watch and support their children.
 In recent years Pre-Prep has sung, danced and played their way through: